 “Our findings will help us better understand how changes in TRPV6 channels contribute to human diseases such as cancer and provide a template for the design of drugs that correct these abnormalities.”

-The channel can switch between open and closed states extremely quickly, as needed to supply the cell with calcium.
+The channel can quickly switch between open and closed states, as needed, to supply the cell with calcium.